openfga/model-visualizer/README.md

 # OpenFGA Model Visualizer

-*In-browser visualizer for OpenFGA authorization models as a **weighted graph** which offers insights into its performance characteristics*
+*In-browser visualizer for OpenFGA authorization models as a **weighted graph** which offers insights into their performance characteristics*

 ![example screenshot of rendered weighted graph for an OpenFGA authorization model](/screenshot.png)